Bareflank/hypervisor/KNOWN_ISSUES.md

   have a hack in the unwinder to deal with this issue, but this hack should be removed in the future.
 Please see: https://gcc.gnu.org/bugzilla/show_bug.cgi?id=71978
-- Although sleep appears to work with Windows while Bareflank is running, any attempt to stop Bareflank after the PC has been woken up results in a BSOD.